Heyabird/air_pollution_map/README.md

 * python manage.py migrate (apply migration/changes to the db)
 * npm install (make sure you have npm first)
 * source venv/bin/activate (to get into the virtual environment; run this in the root folder)
+* npm run dev (to run webpack so the frontend will load)

 To implement the tests, you should run:
 * yarn test (runs Jest)